ollamaflow/ollamaflow/README.md

 # OllamaFlow

-OllamaFlow is a lightweight intelligent load-balancer for Ollama.
+OllamaFlow is a lightweight intelligent load-balancer and model synchronizer for Ollama.
 OllamaFlow will distribute requests received on a virtual frontend to mapped backend Ollama servers based on their health and availability.
 OllamaFlow will ensure that backend Ollama servers behind a virtual frontend are kept up to date with a list of required models.

 ## Help, Feedback, Contribute